31 Madingley Road: Background and history

 Development of the western outskirts of Cambridge accelerated in the late 19th century, particularly after college fellows were permitted to marry in 1882, but were required to live outside college.
 Substantial detached family houses set in plots of 0.5–1.0 acres were built in and around Madingley Road, Grange Road and Huntingdon Road, to accommodate married academics and well-off professionals, often designed by well-known London-based architects, including M. H. Baillie Scott, J. J. Stevenson, E. S. Prior and Ernest Newton.
 Most of the houses in west Cambridge were traditional in style, particularly Arts and Crafts movement.
 Nearly all of the land was owned by the Cambridge colleges, particularly St John's College, and was leased under restrictive terms that required the development of expensive high-quality houses, often specifying red-brick construction (rather than the local white brick) with a tiled roof.
 In 1914, on college-owned land, there was no working-class housing, and the area lacked shops, community facilities and churches.
 Expansion westwards along Madingley Road before the First World War stopped at the junction with Storey's Way.
 In 1922–31, St John's leased nine plots for development on Madingley Road, of which number 31 was presumably one.
 Shortly afterwards, the college obtained consent for two new roads, completed in 1933: Wilberforce Road, which joins Madingley Road immediately adjacent to number 31, and Clarkson Road, which runs behind number 31.
 The majority of houses on Madingley Road were built in 1926–38.

 31 Madingley Road was among the first Modernist houses to be completed in Cambridge.
-Twelve Modernist houses in the town, mainly in the west, dating to the interwar period are listed in a 1996 gazetteer; the earliest – White House, on the north side of Madingley Road at the junction with Conduit Head Road, designed by George Checkley for himself – dates from 1930–31 and is an example of a concrete-framed Cubist construction drawing direct inspiration from Le Corbusier's work in France.
+Twelve Modernist houses in the town, mainly in the west, dating to the interwar period are listed in a 1996 gazetteer; the earliest – White House, on the north side of Madingley Road at the junction with Conduit Head Road, designed by George Checkley for himself – dates from 1930 to 1931 and is an example of a concrete-framed Cubist construction drawing direct inspiration from Le Corbusier's work in France.
 Unrendered brick, as opposed to concrete or brick rendered to appear white, was an unusual choice for a Modernist building of this date.